meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 ### Reviewing failed Service Instances

-From the [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace), you can access an overview of all failed service instances of your service brokers under the "Failed Instances" sub-page which can be found under the "Marketplace" tab.
-This allows a quick error analysis of failed service broker calls.
-The list shows you an overview about all failed Service Instances with the specific local id, name, service plan and the last operation.
+From the [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace), you can quicly analyze errors in your service broker by simply accessing "Instances" under the "Service Brokers" tab and apply a filter to display instances with a failed status.
+This will give you an overview of all problematic service instances, including their specific local ID, name, service plan, and the details of the last operation.

 ### Service Communication Logs